About Seeing Israeli and Jewish Dance

-Leading Judaica publisher Wayne State University Press (http://wsupress.wayne.edu) produced Judith's remarkable art-size anthology on the diversity of dance in Judaism and in Israel in June, 2011.
+Leading Judaica publisher Wayne State University Press (http://wsupress.wayne.edu) produced this remarkable art-size anthology on the diversity of dance in Judaism and in Israel in June 2011.
 The expert contributing writers come from Israel, Europe and the United States; their essays reflect the diverse views of dance historians, critics, ethnographers, sociologists and dancers illustrated with 182 remarkable photographs.
 The authors include Gaby Aldor, Felix Fibich, Zvi Friedhaber, Jill Gellerman, Ayalah Goren-Kadman, Yehuda Hyman, Judith Brin Ingber, Naomi M. Jackson, Elke Kaschl, Sara Levi-Tanai, Dawn Lille, Giora Manor, Josh Perelman, Dina Roginsky, Janice Ross, Barbara Sparti, Nina S. Spiegel, and Shalom Staub.
-For further info contact Judith Brin Ingber.

 View a few of the illustrations for Seeing Israeli and Jewish Dance.

-View full description, including contributing writiers, for Seeing Israeli and Jewish Dance.
+View full description, including contributing writers, for Seeing Israeli and Jewish Dance.

 The Jewish Daily Forward sat down with Brin Ingber to discuss her book and to look through the dozens of photos and illustrations that accompany the stories.
 View video»

 Comments about Seeing Israeli and Jewish Dance